aggarwaljuh/VBAChallenge/README.md

 ```

 ### Step 4:
-In this last step we are going to creat another for loop to loop through all og the arrays and display the outputs in the Excel sheet.
+In this last step, we are going to create another for loop to loop through all of the arrays and display the outputs in the Excel sheet.

-The tickers will be displayed in coloumn 1 with the first value being displayed in row 4 hence the rows being calculated as (4+k).
+The tickers will be displayed in column 1 with the first value being displayed in row 4 hence the rows being calculated as (4+k).
 The tickerVolume will be displayed in coloumn 2, and the return (tickerEndingPrices(k)/tickerStartingPrices(k)-1)in cloumn 3.
 ```
   Worksheets("All Stocks Analysis").Activate
     For k = 0 To 11